 MSBuild ILMerge automatically merges all referenced assemblies that are set to CopyLocal=true in your building assembly.

 Yes, you’ve read that right.
 Automatically.
 You don’t even have to configure anything, just install the Nuget Package and build your plugin-project!
 However there is one caveat.
 When referencing the CRM assemblies, the following assemblies have the Copy Local property set to true by default.

 Be sure to change these assembly properties and set Copy Local to False.
 If you do not change these settings, ILMerge will include them in your assembly and it will most likely crash your CRM environment.

 It should be pretty self-explanatory so I’ll keep the walkthrough brief.

 - Open up your CRM Plugin Solution

 - Reference the required assemblies, preferably using Nuget.

 - Install the MSBuild IlMerge Nuget Package with the following command:

-- Verify that the Microsoft assemblies have Copy Local set to true as explained above.
+- Verify that the Microsoft assemblies have Copy Local set to false as explained above.